Need car parts? Select your vehicle

 A: In most vehicles, the brake light switch can be found under the dashboard, sitting on top of the brake pedal.

-A brake light switch can also be referred to as a stop light switch, brake pedal position switch, or brake on/off switch (for Ford models).
+A brake light switch can also be referred to as a stop lamp switch, brake pedal position switch, or brake on/off switch (for Ford models).
 It turns on the brake lights at the vehicle’s back when braking.

 The light switch automatically activates the brake lights as soon as the driver steps on the brakes and before the braking action starts at the wheels.
 Brake light switches are normally open.
 Stepping on the brake pedal closes the switch and completes the circuit.